“All unrighteousness is sin, and there is sin not leading to death.”

 On the other hand, there is a sin “not leading to death.”
 Intercessory prayer will change this situation, but not the sin unto death of the previous verse.
 Spiritual Christians should definitely pray for carnal Christians having not committed the sin leading to death.
 Intercessory prayer is important to deliver the carnal Christian from divine discipline.
 Unconfessed sin always invites discipline.

 There is a limit to God’s tolerance of sin in our lives.

-Most sin does not lead to corporal death, therefore, we can pray for most carnal Christians who do not commit the sin unto death (5:16).
+Most sin does not lead to corporal death; therefore, we can pray for most carnal Christians who do not commit the sin unto death (5:16).
 It is obvious that God makes distinctions in types of sin among His people.
-There is a classification of sin that leads to physical death and then there is a class of sin that does not lead to corporal death.
-For example, Christian teachers have greater responsibility than non-teachers regarding sin.
+There is a classification of sin that leads to physical death, and then there is a class of sin that does not lead to corporal death.
+For example, Christian teachers have a greater responsibility than non-teachers regarding sin.